chrisjryan/social-media-impact-analysis/analysis.md

 - A subset of tweets posted by an account will also be retweets of other accounts.
 How to manage this is a separate issue.
 - The follower count for each retweeter was summed for each tweet, however this is not generally a sum of unique users.
 Users may follow more than 1 of the retweeters.
 - Analysis, the associated code could be straightforwardly refactored so it can take in a tweet data set and return these plots.
+- A subset of the ">5 retweet" data were not used for stacked bar plot, since these results require some extra handling.

 Future work might consider: